Duramax LML DPF Delete Guide

 - Diesel particulate filter

 Ultimately, it removes just about every emissions device except for the EGR system.
-Since the DEF fluid is no longer needed you can either just remove the tank completely or plug it and leave it.
 If you want to delete the EGR too, check out our LML EGR Delete Guide.

 A DPF delete kit is really just one piece of exhaust piping that bolts to the downpipe and the muffler.
 Therefore, it deletes all of the emissions system that sit within the exhaust.